Image by Chris Lund/National Film Board of Canada. Public Domain

 Skip to:

-Canada’s colourful immigration history started from the very first settlers from France and England.
-The country has been shaped by the contributions of many men and women who have travelled across the miles to settle in Canada, making it known as a “land of immigrants.”
+Canada’s colourful immigration history started with the very first settlers from France and England.
+The country had been shaped by the contributions of many men and women who have travelled across the miles to settle in Canada, making it known as a “land of immigrants.”

 There were many ebbs and flows in this story, but here are eight major events that you may be interested to know about:

 In 1937, John Buchanan, The First Baron Tweedsmuir and Governor-General of Canada declared that immigrants should “retain their individuality and each make its contribution to the national character.”
 This philosophy has been carried forward in Canada’s Multiculturalism Policy which was declared in 1971.
-With this policy, Canada showed that it recognizes the value of diversity and affirmed the dignity of all Canadian citizens regardless of racial or ethnic origins, language or religious affiliation. - The Five Year Plan for immigration was unveiled in 1990
+With this policy, Canada showed that it recognizes the value of diversity.
+It affirmed the dignity of all Canadian citizens regardless of racial or ethnic origins, language or religious affiliation.

 Following Quebec’s lead through the Quebec-Canada Accord (this gave the province sole responsibility for selecting independent immigrants and the administration of all settlement services in the province), Manitoba and British Columbia followed suit and signed agreements with the federal government to do the same.

-Sources: A hundred years of immigration to Canada by Janet Dench, Executive Director, Canadian Council for Refugees; Settling the West: Immigration to the Prairies from 1867 to 1914, Erica Gagnon, Canadian Museum of Immigration at Pier 21; Timeline – Immigration history (events from Pier 21 era), Canadian Museum of Immigration at Pier 21; Backgrounder – Facts in Canada’s immigration history, IRCC.
+Sources: A hundred years of immigration to Canada by Janet Dench, Executive Director, Canadian Council for Refugees; Settling the West: Immigration to the Prairies from 1867 to 1914, Erica Gagnon, Canadian Museum of Immigration at Pier 21; Timeline – Immigration history (events from Pier 21 era), Canadian Museum of Immigration at Pier 21; Backgrounder – Facts in Canada’s immigration history, IRCC; and Canada welcomes historic number of newcomers in 2022, Immigration, Refugees and Citizenship Canada.
+Accessed July 19, 2023.

 Quiz